FauziaShafi/Note-Taker/README.md

 ## Description

- This application uses an Express.js back end and saves and retrieve notes data from a JSON file.
+ This application uses an Express.js back end and saves and retrieve note data from a JSON file.

 ## User Story